Adding and Filtering External Web Resources

 </another_ioc_container>

-Overriding the default destination directory of a web resource
+Overriding the default destination directory

-By default web resources are copied to the root of the war, as shown in the previous example.
+By default web resources are copied to the root of the WAR, as shown in the previous example.
 To override the default destination directory, specify the target path.

 <configuration>